OffchainLabs/arbitrum-classic/docs/Public_Testnet.md

 ## Connecting to the chain

-If you're using metamask, add a custom RPC network to connect to the Arbitrum testnet:
+If you're using Metamask, add a custom RPC network to connect to the Arbitrum testnet:

 - Network Name: Arbitrum Testnet V5
 - New RPC URL: https://kovan5.arbitrum.io/rpc